-This basic rice recipe is your first step to mastering the art of cooking Persian rice.
+This basic Persian rice recipe with tahdeeg is your first step to mastering the art of cooking Persian rice.
 Once you understand the principles, you can move on to the other Persian rice recipes (see images below), whether on this site on in your favourite cookbook!

 It’s that golden crunchy bottom rice layer, the crowning glory of all Persian rice dishes!

 In Farsi (the Persian and Afghan language),